liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 For the next two questions, the volume of the feedback is simply too big for me to go through one by one, so I used ChatGPT to summarize them (and even then I had to do it in a few batches because the total text length exceeds ChatGPT’s limit...)

-The “number of mentions” should be treated more as an estimation rather than absolute value.
-Words coloured in blue are my own.
+The “number of mentions” should be treated more as an estimation rather than absolute value. <span class="comment">Words coloured in blue are my own</span>.

 ## What People Like